 Only a few sentences can take me down like this?
 God.
 I can only nod as my reply.

 He slips money into my pocket and looks up at me and I look down at him.
-We both nod and that's all I need.
+We both nod and it really should be all I need but it isn't.

 His face is soft in a way the makes my stomach turn and the look he's giving me makes me want to hit something.
 It's so filled with care and worry that I huff and pull myself from his grasp.
 I grumble something barely intelligible about grabbing a jacket and his stupid food and leave, avoiding his gaze the entire time.

 I can tell that I hurt him and I don't like the feeling in the pit of my stomach that let's me know that I liked it, with it mixture of too much shame.

 I feel that the walk to my destination and back is going to be a long one; filled with self-loathing that feels both delicious and gut wrenching.